ProfessionalWiki/SubPageList/doc/INSTALL.md

     require_once( "$IP/extensions/SubPageList/SubPageList.php" );

-You do not need to include the dependencies yourself (though you can), as they will be automatically loaded.
+You do not need to include the dependencies yourself, as they will be automatically loaded.

 ## Installation with Composer